abhishek2x/Activity-Traker/README.md

 # Activity-Traker

-An Application to track user activity and regulate the tasks accordingly.
+**An Application to track user activity and regulate the tasks accordingly.**

+## Tech Stack Used

+- React Js
+- Material UI
+- Charts JS
+- Context Provider

+---

+## Possible Improvents

+### Project

+- REDUX can be used to enhance scalability.
+- Currently, we are using three different components for Screen time, Devices and Usage.
+This can be implemented using a single component by passing different props.
+- Figma Wireframe Guide are not strictly followed, can be implemented for better UI.
+- In case of large data set for Charts.JS, we can use optimisation techniques like Lazy-Loading.

+### Performance

+- First Contentful Paint(FSC) is 1.7s.
+It can be improved by using CDN, caching, reducing your DOM size, hosting the fonts locally, and eliminating render-blocking resources.
+- Total Blocking Time(TBT) is 490ms.
+Following practices are used to reduce TBT.
+  - Reduce the impact of third-party code
+  - Reduce JavaScript execution time
+  - Minimize main thread work
+  - Keep request counts low and transfer sizes small

+---

+## Lighthouse Report

+Here's the JSON file for the <a href="./Lighthouse-Report.json">Lighthouse report.</a>.
+This report is generated on localhost.

+---

 ## Style Guide

 ### Component definition

 All components (presentation, containers or pages) are defined as a directory, named with pascal casing.
 The main component file should be `index.js`, main stylesheet `style.css`.
 CSS custom properties can be kept in `properties.css`: